Isaacprogi/fetch-contextualize/README.md

 ## Usage

 After setting up the `ApiContext`, you can use the `useApi` hook in your components to make API calls.
 Here's how to use it.
-You can always call fetchData what you want
+You can always call fetchData what you want and the name `users` must match the name of the of a single api in your apiConfig.
+If the name of your api is `posts` then it should be `posts`.The `User[]` specifies the return type for the data.

 ```jsx
  const { data, error, loading, fetchData:fetchUsers[], searchValue, cancel } = useApi<User[]>('users');